korean beauty guides

 [please note that the study groups “Essence” and “Serum” together because they’re widely considered equivalent products in South Korea]

-In addition, the Korean MFDS examined the usage patterns of 72 different cosmetics and personal care products to identify which ones were most commonly used by Koreans.
-This data provides us with a glimpse into what the average daily skin care routine of a Korean woman in 2015 might have consisted of.
+Furthermore, the Korean MFDS analysed usage patterns of 72 types of cosmetics and personal care products and determined which ones were used most frequently by Koreans.
+The resulting data gives us a glimpse of how the average daily skincare routine of a Korean woman in 2015 might have looked like.

 MORNING: